 When I was 17, I went to London for a week, met a boy on my first day there, fell in love and ended up staying.
 The food in England has come a long way in the past 20 years, and there has been an explosion of excitement happening on the culinary scene.
 My cooking has, thankfully, also progressed since the early days and some memorable dishes such as ‘period pie’ and ‘welly stew’ (as in wellington boots).
 I am grateful to the friends who were amazing cooks and taught me so much.

 I have been writing since I was a kid and have turned my hand, not only to songs, but also prose, poetry, essays, articles, memoir.
 I penned the moderately read blog The Silver Jay for some years in London.
 The Silver Jay was a collection of tragic-comedy, autobiographical vignettes, essays, and a series of short stories I wrote called Things That Happened When I Was Beautiful.
-Convinced I wanted to be a novelist, I went back to school and completed a BA Hons Humanities and English Literature from Birkbeck College, University of London.
+Convinced I wanted to be a novelist, I studied for and completed a BA Hons Humanities and English Literature from Birkbeck College, University of London.
 After studying postmodernism to the point of exhaustion, and having become disillusioned with fiction and more interested in writing about what is currently going on with the world, I decided to do my post-grad in journalism.
 I have, so far, completed the first half of an MA Digital Journalism from Goldsmiths College, University of London.